 Following these tips on maintenance, you will help ensure your equipment will run smoothly throughout the busy season.

-Engine, drive belt, and/or spark plug: Keep in mind there are three main parts with common problems: .
 Overall, engine manufacturing is an essential factor when keeping your plate compactor running for a long time.
 Well-known brands such as Honda, Kohler, Subaru, and Tomahawk Power are built with the best materials for long lasting products.
 Additionally, they can easily be serviced around the United States.
-Nevertheless, other engines on a global level may be cheaper, but have an overall lower quality - causing you issues in your near future (engine issues, job site stoppage).
+Nevertheless, other engines on a global level may be cheaper, but have an overall lower quality - causing you issues in your near future such as engine issues and job site stoppage.

 Once you become familiar with conventional troubleshooting techniques, it is easier to keep track of your plate compactor maintenance.
 Avoid complications that could leave your job site stopped with these guidelines.
 We recommend understanding what engine is powering your machine.
 Based on the manufacturer’s warranty and its quality, you will be able to make informed decisions.